pdb-94/miguel/README.md

 ##### Energy storage
 The class Storage represents energy storage systems.
 The energy storage is represented by a basic model.
-The input parameters for storage systems are dsiplayed in the table below:
+The input parameters for storage systems are displayed in the table below:
 | Parameter | Description | dtype | Default | Unit| Comment |
 |-|-|-|-|-|-|
 |p_n|Nominal power|float|-|W||